 Fortunately, we don’t need temporary cuts to help you reduce your VAT bill – there’s a lot that can be achieved by choosing the right scheme and with a bit of old-fashioned hard work and attention to detail.

-There are three special VAT schemes for retail, each designed to avoid businesses having to report on every individual sale.
+There are three special VAT retail schemes, each designed to avoid businesses having to report on every individual sale.
 Instead, each takes a different approach to estimating and averaging.

 VAT apportionment scheme